woodser/monero-ts/README.md

 1. `cd your_project` or `mkdir your_project && cd your_project && npm init`
 2. `npm install monero-javascript@0.7.6`
 3. Add `require("monero-javascript")` to your application code.

+#### If building a browser application
+1. Bundle your application code for a browser.
+See [xmr-sample-app](https://github.com/woodser/xmr-sample-app) for an example project using webpack.
-4. If building a browser application, copy assets from ./dist to your web app's build directory as needed.
+2. Copy assets from ./dist to your web app's build directory.

 #### If using RPC servers:
 1. Download and install [Monero CLI](https://web.getmonero.org/downloads/).